philipbelesky/gray-matter/README.md

 #### Publishing

-VSCode and Sublime both work with the `.thTheme` files in the root directory.
-Atom ises the `.less` files in `gray-matter-X-syntax` folders

-To Package Control: just tag the version and push from master
+Sublime Text works with the `.thTheme` files in the root directory.
+To publish to Package Control just tag the version and push from master.

+Visual Studio code uses the `*-color-theme.json` files in the root directory.
+These can be converted from the base `tmTheme` using the `yo code` extension generator (`npm install -g yo generator-code`).

+However the converter stumbles on comments, and needs to have additional settings added not present in the `.tmTheme`, so the typicaly process is:

+- Make a duplicate of `Gray Matter Light.tmTheme`
+- Run the line from `build.sh` to remove comments
+- Run the `yo code` process
+- Remove the `*-color-theme.json` file from the folder `yo code` added and move it up to root
+- Add in settings from `vscode-exta-settings-light.json` to the `*-color-theme.json` file
+- Run `build.sh` to convert the `vscode-exta-settings-light.json` to a dark version

-To the Visual Studio Marketplace (requires the `vsce` package from `npm install`):
+To publish to the Visual Studio Marketplace (requires the `vsce` package from `npm install`):

     $ vsce publish 1.2.0

+Atom uses the `.less` files in `gray-matter-X-syntax` folders

 ## Roadmap